369webforall/2024-FullStack-Web-Development/6-front-end/7-nextjs-project/README.md

 - Get started / installation

 **Building new issue page**
-- We crate form to add new issue.
+- We use radix ui to add form.
 - Radix-ui (TextField/ TextArea)
 - We can replace textarea with react component library called React SimpleMDE (EasyMDE) Markdown Editor